rackerlabs/support-how-to/content/how-to/cloud-servers/schedule-reboots-in-ubuntu/index.md

 # *  *  *  *  * user-name  command to be executed
 ```

-Note: This shouldn't be used as a fix for any issues you are having on your system.
-We recommend troubleshooting the actual issue instead of relying on a server re-boot, however this can be a temporary fix.
+Note: This is a temporary fix.
+Troubleshoot the actual issue instead of relying on a server re-boot.